inphobia/p5-idea-wikiclone/Known-syntax-issues.md

 * After initial project indexing, some package subs calls, like `Foo::bar` may be incorrectly recognized as package names.
 Hitting enter (causes re-lexing) should solve the problem.
 * In constructions like `(grep | map | sort) { ... } (/regex/ | <handle>)` you should help lexer to recognize regex or handle reading.
 Use `m/regex/` to force regex proper parsing and use enclosing parentheses for filehandle reading: `(<handle>)`
 * `our` variables should be declared at least once.
 You may refer them later as `$package::var`, but to make re-factoring works properly you must declare them somewhere.
+* Try to avoid using 'fancy' method calls `method Foo::Bar`.
+Use canonical `Foo::Bar->method`.
+Fancy usage is supported, but may be glitchy.